Second-Last/rast/ss/README.md

 Currently, the implementation cannot perform both time and work reconstruction on the same source: with `--syntax=implicit` either time or work must be `none`

+## Termination checking

+The termination checker (implementing the system in [Circular proofs as session-typed processes: A local validity condition] (https://arxiv.org/pdf/1908.01909.pdf)) uses backtracking, trying various priority orders, so it may explicitly reject some orderings before ultimately either succeeding or failing.
+These intermediate "error" messages explicitly exhibit some information about why the program is not valid for an attempted order.

+The switch --terminate=equi means that the termination checker performs on the equirecursive code by silently converting it to an isorecursive implementation, while --terminate=iso means that the termination checker performs on the isorecursive code.
+See the files examples/misc/pluse.ss and examples/lmcs22/example6_Copy.ss  for examples, respectively.

 ## Grammar